tardis-sn/tardis/docs/installation.rst

 .. warning::

     TARDIS is currently only compatible with Python 2.7.
+Important Information:
+    Anaconda can run Python 2 and 3 at the same time in different environments.

 .. note::
     We strongly recommend to install TARDIS within an Anaconda environment and